isadoramariamendes/rshell/README.md

 ```

 that's because `mkdir test` failed, since the directory was already created.
 So the part of the command that comes after the connector `||` must be executed.`
 In the tests directory can be found a file called exec.script that contains all of the test cases I tried.
-Summaryzing, it can execute others programs, the own rshell program, handle connectors aforementioned and etc.
+Summaryzing, it can execute others programs, the own rshell program, handle connectors aforementioned, `CTRL-C` and etc.

 # Installation
 To execute the program just follow the steps: